1. Blog

 Interface Design#

-DJ.Studio focuses on a timeline/DAW-style interface, which is smooth and responsive, and allows for detailed editing of mixes.
-Traktor favors a traditional live interface, which can be a bit clunky and over-complex at times.
+DJ.Studio focuses on a timeline or DAW-style interface, which is smooth and responsive and allows for detailed editing of mixes.
+Traktor uses a traditional live DJ interface, which can feel more complex and less streamlined compared to some newer DJ software.

 Integration#